 19. Creamed Pearl Onions

-Elegant and flavorful, these Creamed Pearl Onions will become a staple in family reunions, we guarantee it!
+Elegant and flavorful, these Creamed Pearl Onions by the Cruelty Free Family will become a staple in family reunions, we guarantee it!
 Soft pearl onions are simmered in a buttery sauce tinged a creamy white from vegan sour cream and sprinkled with fresh thyme, parsley, and pepper.
 Make sure to serve this saucy dish with some quality bread on the side to soak up all of the deliciousness!

 20. Curried Cauliflower Soup With Sweet Potato Noodles

-This vegetable-packed, velvety Curried Cauliflower Soup With Sweet Potato Noodles will feed your cozy food cravings all throughout fall.
+This vegetable-packed, velvety Curried Cauliflower Soup With Sweet Potato Noodles by Taylor Kiser will feed your cozy food cravings throughout fall.
 This cauliflower-based soup is seasoned with a good dose of curry powder and blended with nutty cashew cream, then blended until smooth.
 Then, it’s topped with a pile of tender-crisp, coconut-scented sweet potato noodles.

 21. Sage and Almond Pesto Roasted Potatoes